Frequently Asked Questions

 For preliminary interns, one to two months of elective is available preferably in the field, which they will eventually enter.

-We have 3 GMS teams composed of two interns, an upper level, and the attending.
-Our teams cap at 15 patients.
+We have 2 GMS teams composed of two upper level residents and three interns with one attending.

 Do you use Electronic Medical Records?